London Visit - The London Eye, March 2002 - page 1

 After our wonderful flight on the London Eye we took the tube, enjoyed

-lunch in a lovely London pub, then walked across Tower Bridge to HMS Belfast, which is on the next page
+lunch in a lovely London pub, then walked across Tower Bridge to HMS Belfast, so click to join us on the

 |